Ocawesome101/open-kernel/README.md

 I need to make sure GitHub doesn't overwrite this again....

 Finally has an installer!
 It's located at https://pastebin.com/BxmYj0wJ.
-Note that it should work in Open Kernel.
+Note that it should work in OpenOS *and* Open Kernel.